Light Axinos from Freeze-in: production processes, phase space distributions, and Ly-$\alpha$ forest constraints: Model of the axino with R-parity violation

 \subsection{DFSZ model with bRPV}

-In the DFSZ axion model, Higgses ($H_{u}$ and $H_{d}$) are charged under PQ symmetry, so the bare mass term of $H_{u} H_{d}$ is generated by PQ symmetry breaking.
+In the DFSZ axion model, the Higgs doublets ($H_{u}$ and $H_{d}$) are charged under PQ symmetry, so the bare mass term of $H_{u} H_{d}$ is generated by PQ symmetry breaking.
 In the MSSM, such a term is the $\mu$-term, and is given by the superpotential,

 where $X$, $Y$, and $Z$ are chiral superfields with respective PQ charges being $Q_{\rm PQ}\{Z, X, Y, H_{u}, H_{d}\} = \{0, -1, 1, 1, 1\}$.
 The dimensionless coupling constants are denoted by $\lambda$ and $y_0$, while $M_{*}$ is the scale of UV physics.
 Once PQ symmetry is broken, $\langle X \rangle \sim \langle Y \rangle \sim v_{\rm PQ} / \sqrt{2}$, the $\mu$-term is generated,